4rays/sf6-move-data/README.md

 ## Data Format

-The data is saved as JSON in character-specific separate files.
+The data is saved as TOML in character-specific files.

 ### Move Type